 Photoprotoneutron Torpedo: Neutron assault rifles, Proton burst rifles, EMP shotguns, Ion blaster, Magma frag launcher, Fusion Cannon, Plasma Cannon, EMP Shotgun, Energon Battle Pistol.
 It'd be easier to list the guns that dont follow this.

 Plot Armor: With the exception of Zeta Prime and possibly Trypticon, every named character survives the game, likely so they can keep on going as they bring the war to Earth later in the franchise.

 Real Is Brown: Most everything is a purple-ish shade of gunmetal, even brightly colored characters like Bumblebee don't stand out much against this backdrop.
 This was one of the main things the developers sought to change for Transformers: Fall of Cybertron.

-There are also a few elements that make it feel similar to Team Fortress 2 in multiplayer mode, particularly the four classes, which are similar to the eight TF2 classes smushed together.
+There are also a few elements that make it feel similar to Team Fortress 2 in multiplayer mode, particularly the four classes, which are similar to the nine TF2 classes smushed together.

 Likewise, the system of abilities, perks, and traits is similar to the style set out by Modern Warfare (from Activision, who also did this game).

 Redshirt Army: Pretty much anyone that doesn't have a name.
 According to canon literature, most of them don't even have names to begin with.